-- 11.1 It is accepted that for this category of subject, by virtue of poor location, historic over provision, or otherwise, there may be circumstances in which the membership or extent of use of the club is so low that it would affect the rental offer made by the club. - 11.2 Low membership is an indication of under utilisation and/or over provision.
-It is recommended that such under utilisation and/or over provision should be reflected by way of an appropriate end allowance of up to 50%.
-The maximum allowance of 50% should only be considered, however, in the most extreme cases. - 11.3 The allowance should be applied to the total value of the subjects, including the clubhouse, provided that the clubhouse is in keeping with, and appropriate to the sporting facilities.
-It should be borne in mind, however, that, as the chosen site value might already reflect location and the typical occupier, further adjustment to that element of the valuation may not be appropriate. - 11.4 The allowance should not apply to the clubhouse in circumstances where the principal use of the clubhouse is other than as an adjunct to the tennis courts e.g. where a clubhouse is shared with say, a cricket club, or if the clubhouse has a substantial alternative use not connected with the tennis club. - 11.5 This report is intended to provide guidance in arriving at the N.A.V of typical Squash Courts.
+- 11.1 It is accepted for this category of subject that, by virtue of poor location, historic over provision or otherwise, there may be circumstances in which extent of the use of the club is such that it would affect the rental offer made by the club. - 11.2 Where such circumstances are identified, at the valuer's discretion, this may be reflected by way of an appropriate end allowance of up to 50%.
+The maximum allowance of 50% should, however, only be considered in the most extreme cases. - 11.3 The allowance should be applied to the total value of the subjects, including the clubhouse, provided that the clubhouse is in keeping with, and appropriate to the sporting facilities.
+It should be borne in mind, however, that, as the chosen site value might already reflect location and the typical occupier, further adjustment to that element of the valuation may not be appropriate. - 11.4 The allowance should not apply to the clubhouse in circumstances where the principal use of the clubhouse is other than as an adjunct to the tennis courts e.g. where a clubhouse is shared with say, a cricket club, or if the clubhouse has a substantial alternative use not connected with the squash club. - 11.5 This report is intended to provide guidance in arriving at the N.A.V of typical Squash Courts.
 Valuers should arrive at what is considered to be a reasonable valuation for the subject under consideration having regard to the provisions of the Lands Valuation Acts.